Golden Cane Palm problems are popular tropical screens across Australia, from QLD to NSW, WA, SA, and VIC.

 https://www.bunnings.com.au/yates-500g-dynamic-lifter-organic-plant-food_p2962395

-🛒 Seasol Seaweed Solution
+π Seasol Seaweed Solution

 https://www.bunnings.com.au/seasol-1l-concentrate-seaweed-plant-tonic_p2960436

-2. Brown Tips on Golden Cane Palm
+<strong>2.
+Brown Tips on Golden Cane Palm</strong>

-Brown tips don’t mean death — they mean stress.
+Brown tips donβt mean death β they mean stress.

 Common Causes in Australia